GoogleCloudPlatform/gke-networking-recipes/ingress/single-cluster/ingress-asm-multi-backendconfig/README.md

 # Anthos Service Mesh Ingress with multiple backend configs

+> **Note**
+> This recipe deals with a rather complex subject.
+Therefore, unlike the other recipes, several steps are required to make everything work.

 This recipe shows how to use a single ASM ingress gateway to run multiple different backends with different Backend Configs.
 This can be used to e.g. protect some content behind the IAP (Like Montoring Tools or Admin GUI).